 Who We Are

-The Western IPM Center is one of four regional centers funded by the USDA National Institute of Food and Agriculture to promote IPM practices.
+The Western IPM Center is one of four regional centers funded by the USDA National Institute of Food and Agriculture to promote integrated pest management.
 We serve as the hub of a multi-state partnership and communication network linking researchers, growers, extension educators, commodity organizations, environmental groups, pest control professionals, government agencies and others.
-From our office in Davis, California, we serve 13 Western states and the Pacific Island territories.
+From our office in Davis, California, we serve 17 Western states and Pacific Island territories.